dnaHunter/ArcaneArchiveFrontend/README.md

 - get "/books" gets all the book titles, authors and cover images.
 - get "/books/:id" gets everything about a specific book.
 - post "books" adds a new book.
+- get "/books/:id/reader" gets everything about the book for the reader, including the text file.
+- patch "books/:id/borrow" a user can borrow a book

 User endpoints

-- get "/user/:id" gets the username of that user.
+- get "/user/:id" gets the username and reviews of that user.
+- get "/user/:id/borrowed books" gets all the information on all the books the user has borrowed
-- post "/user/" creates a new user.
+- post "/user/" creates a new user

 Reveiw endpoints